 Warm the curried chickpea filling in the microwave or on the stove (or have it at room temperature) and add it alongside the quinoa.

 Fold up the space you left empty end of the wrap over the filling ingredients, and then roll from one side, tucking the ingredients in tightly.

 This curried chickpea filling is my answer to quick, satisfying and freezer friendly vegetarian meals.
 It is warming, with varying textures of mashed and whole chickpeas interspersed with veggies, and seasoned with spices that are interesting, but not overpowering.

 And it is just so versatile.
 You can whip up a big batch, freeze it in 1 cup portions, and then user it in so many ways – without a lot of flavour repeats.
 Try spooning it into a lettuce wrap, topping a plate of soba noodles, filling a sandwich, spreading between a tostado and poached eggs, or adding some raisins for this moroccan sweet potato and couscous bowl.
 It’s great at room temperature so an tasty addition to packed lunches and picnics.

-It comes from the acclaimed Toronto vegetarian restaurant buy brand viagra online australia When we lived in Toronto we dined at Fresh weekly, often enjoying this filling in their Indian Dosas and Energy Bowl.
-Now that Fresh is a five hour drive away from us, I’m grateful for my buy cheap brand viagra online cookbook by Fresh Founder Ruth Tal Brown that contains the recipe for the curried chickpea filling (adapted slightly), as well as many other menu staples.
+It comes from the acclaimed Toronto vegetarian restaurant buy priligy priligy online uk When we lived in Toronto we dined at Fresh weekly, often enjoying this filling in their Indian Dosas and Energy Bowl.
+Now that Fresh is a five hour drive away from us, I’m grateful for my buy priligy priligy online cookbook by Fresh Founder Ruth Tal Brown that contains the recipe for the curried chickpea filling (adapted slightly), as well as many other menu staples.